xaviablaza/monerod-rpc-docker/README.md

 -p 18081:18081 monerod-rpc-docker
 ```

 Upon running the container, `monerod` will begin syncing (downloading the blockchain).
 However, the RPC client will fail because it will not be able to find a wallet file to open.
-To mitigate this, do:
+To mitigate this, run this command *after monerod is finished syncing*:

 ```
 docker exec -it monero-rpc-docker ./monero-wallet-cli [--testnet]